richardwth/MMD-GAN/README.md

 # MMD-GAN with Repulsive Loss Function
 GAN: generative adversarial nets; MMD: maximum mean discrepancy; TF: TensorFlow

-This repository contains codes for MMD-GAN and the repulsive loss proposed in the following paper:
+This repository contains codes for MMD-GAN and the repulsive loss proposed in ICLR paper [1]:

-[1] Wei Wang, Yuan Sun, Saman Halgamuge.
-Improving MMD-GAN Training with Repulsive Loss Function.
-ICLR 2019.
-URL: https://openreview.net/forum?id=HygjqjR9Km.

 ## About the code
 The code was written along with my learning of Python and GAN and contains many other models I have tried, so I apologize if you find it messy and confusing.
 The core idea is to define the neural network architecture as dictionaries to quickly test different models.